1943 Detroit race riot: Media

 Radio producer, writer, and director William N. Robson introduced his Peabody Award winning radio drama "An Open Letter on Race Hatred" broadcast on the CBS network on July 24, 1943.
 The drama is narrated by Jackson Beck, featuring Frank Lovejoy.

 Ross Macdonald, then writing under his real name, Kenneth Millar, used Detroit in the wake of this riot as one of the locales in his 1946 novel Trouble Follows Me.

 Dominic J. Capeci, Jr. and Martha Wilkerson wrote a book about the Detroit Race Riot, called Layered Violence: The Detroit Rioters of 1943.
 This book talks about the entire riot.
-It also talks about how blacks were considered hoodlums and the whites were known as hillbillies.
-This book also covers the blacks struggle for racial equality in World War II.
+It also talks about how black people were considered hoodlums and the white people were known as hillbillies.
+This book also covers the black people struggle for racial equality in World War II.
 This also explains the rioters to be the transforming figures of racial violence in the 20th century.

 Elaine Latzman Moon gives a brief overview about the riot in her book Untold Tales, Unsung Heroes : An Oral History of Detroit's African American Community, 1918-1967.